STAY INFORMED: Visit CDE’s COVID-19 Resources for Schools page

 Practice Guides from the What Works Clearinghouse

 The What Works Clearinghouse (WWC), part of the U.S. Department of Education's Institute of Education Sciences (IES), has published a set of Practice Guides with recommendations for educators to address challenges in their classrooms and schools.
 The guides are based on reviews of research and are written by panels of nationally recognized experts.
 The practice guides cover topics ranging from using technology, preventing dropouts, to using achievement data.
-The six guides (as of Summer 2019) that directly address mathematics are:
+The seven guides (as of Summer 2021) that directly address mathematics are:

 Research Briefs and Clips from the National Council of Teachers of Mathematics (NCTM)

 The National Council of Teachers of Mathematics provides a set of Research Briefs and Clips to provide a foundation for understanding what research says about mathematics teaching and learning to a broad audience.
-The 26 guides (as of Summer 2019) include reviews on teaching specific content, effective instruction, assessment, selecting curriculum, working with dual-language learners, involving parents, homework, mathematics coaching, and video games.
+The 26 guides (as of Summer 2021) include reviews on teaching specific content, effective instruction, assessment, selecting curriculum, working with dual-language learners, involving parents, homework, mathematics coaching, and video games.